lorenzo-cavazzi/bblab/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bblab's documentation!
+bblab documentation
 =================================

+Greetings!
+This is the bblab library documentation.
+Enjoy reading it and forgive some misspellings.

 Introduction
 ------------

-bblab is a Python package containing utilities to process and analyze images.
+bblab is a Python package containing functions to process and analyze images.
-In this first release the focus is on a few image processing algorithms, according to the tasks in the "2018 assignement"
+In this first release the focus is on a few image processing algorithms, according to the tasks in the "2018 assignment".

 Library structure
 `````````````````